-Doctors typically do blood tests to measure hormone levels (to check for polycystic ovary syndrome, thyroid disorders, pituitary disorders, or other disorders that are common causes of abnormal bleeding).
+Doctors typically do blood tests to measure hormone levels (to check for polycystic ovary syndrome, thyroid disorders, pituitary disorders, or other disorders that are common causes of vaginal bleeding).
 Hormones that may be measured include female hormones such as estrogen or progesterone (which helps control the menstrual cycle), thyroid hormones, and prolactin.

 Transvaginal ultrasonography (using a small handheld device inserted through the vagina to view the interior of the uterus) is often used to check for growths in the uterus and to determine whether the uterine lining is thickened.
 Thickening of the uterine lining may result from noncancerous conditions such as polyps or fibroids or hormonal changes.
 (The hormonal changes that cause abnormal uterine bleeding can result in such thickening, which may cause precancerous cells to develop and increase the risk of endometrial cancer.)